aws-samples/analyzing-reddit-sentiment-with-aws/README.md

     Important: This is the only chance for you to save the private key file.
 You'll need to provide the name of your key pair when you launch an instance and the corresponding private key each time you connect to the instance

-### Further Learning / References:
+### Further Learning / References: EC2 Key Pairs

 * [User Guide: EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)

-### Next steps:
+### Next steps: Cloudformation

 A key pair will allow you to securely access a server.
-In the next steps, you will deploy the server and connect to the server using the key pair.
+In the next steps, you will deploy the server.

 ----